Shillelagh: Folklore and balladry

 Shillelaghs are sometimes referred to in a similar context in folk songs.
 In the ballad "Finnegan's Wake" occurs the phrase "Shillelagh law did all engage", signifying that a brawl has broken out; "shillelagh law" itself has been explained as meaning the accepted rule governing the usage of the weapon.

 The novelty song "It's the Same Old Shillelagh" was written by Pat White and recorded by him in 1927.
 Its subject is a young Irish-American who inherits his father's shillelagh.

-The anti-recruiting folk song "Arthur McBride", where the recruiters are struck with a shillelagh, and in the 19th-century song "Rocky Road to Dublin", in which references are made to fashioning a shillelagh ("I cut a stout blackthorn"), and using it ("shillalah") to hold a tied bag over one's shoulder, and using it as a striking weapon ("me shillelagh I let fly").
+The anti-recruiting folk song "Arthur McBride", where the recruiters are struck with a shillelagh, and in the 19th-century song "Rocky Road to Dublin", in which references are made to fashioning a shillelagh ("I cut a stout blackthorn"), and using it ("shillalah") to hold a tied bag over one's shoulder, and using it as a striking weapon ("me shillelagh I let fly"), in response to the insults made by "the boys of Liverpool".

 Charles Dibdin the younger wrote a song entitled "The Twig of Shelaly", later reprinted as "The Twig of Shillelah".

 Bing Crosby recorded a song entitled "Two Shillelagh O'Sullivan" in the 1950s.

 In T. H. White's The Once and Future King, he states that "Merry England in Pendragon's time was a little like Poor Ould Ireland in O'Connell's", with factions, including "Papist and Protestant, or Stuart and Orangeman, who would meet together with shillelaghs in their hands and murder in their hearts".